 In addition, we welcome visitors who bring their own experiences of other Christian traditions and world faiths into school.
 Our Prayer Space is a partnership with Ebenezer and other local churches.
-We celebrate important cultural markers such as Black History Month and Earth Day.
+We celebrate important cultural markers such as Remembrance Day and Earth Day.
 We aim for children to leave Horfield with a deep appreciation of all faiths and the positive roles they have in the world.

 Prayer Space at Horfield School

 What is Prayer Space?

 Did you know that Horfield School has a dedicated Prayer Space?
 We are really proud to offer a dedicated space for children to reflect and pray.
 The Prayer Space is on the second floor of the school, close to the Year 4 classrooms.
 It is open to children of all faiths and none as a place to spend time thinking or responding to questions.